simeononsecurity/simeononsecurity.ch/content/guides/how-to-aim-your-outdoor-cellular-antennas-optimially/index.en.md

 **How to Point and Aim Your Directional Cellular Antenna**

 Cell phone boosters and cellular modems can greatly improve the signal strength and reliability of your cellular connection.
-However, to maximize their effectiveness, it is crucial to properly point and aim the directional cellular antenna towards the nearest supported cell towers.
+However, to maximize their effectiveness, you need to properly point and aim the directional cellular antenna towards the nearest supported cell towers.
 In this article, we will guide you through the process of locating your nearest supported cell towers, calculating radio and visual line of sight, and understanding the importance of Fresnel zones.

 ______